 Groupama supports an approach to prevention of professional, environmental, etc. risks with industrials and local communities in order to understand their vulnerabilities and decrease them using a "customised" approach.

-In partnership with Predict Services, a subsidiary of Météo France, the Groupama Predict offer intended for local authorities includes assistance in the preparation of a Local Response Plan and a realtime monitoring and information system on flood risks.
+In partnership with Predict Services, a subsidiary of Météo France, the Groupama Predict offer intended for local authorities includes assistance in the preparation of a Local Response Plan and a real-time monitoring and information system on flood risks.
 Today, the plan is in place in 18,000 municipalities, under the Groupama (17,000) and Gan (1,000) brands - the Group is the number 1 insurer of France's municipalities - and provides warnings not only for floods but also risks of storms, coastal flooding, or heavy snowfall.
 The information provided by Groupama Predict is personalised and issued in real time by Internet or SMS.
 In addition, a Groupama-Predict app has been developed; it delivers messages regarding key information in order to anticipate and manage a hazard event: severe weather reminders, hydrometeorological assessments, protection instructions, etc. The Predict alert system was extended to individuals and businesses in 2015.

-Businesses and Local Authorities 2014 2015 2015 scope (%) Number of days of missions carried out by preventionists 2005 939 95.76 Number of outside individuals who benefited from awareness-raising actions, information or training in prevention or safety 524 637 96.11
+2014 2015 2015 scope (%)

+2005 939 95.76

+524 637 96.11

+2005 939